5.4 Final Review & Exam-Day Strategy

 1Rest, confirm location and start time, pack your bag, sleep well

-• Two forms of valid, signed identification, at least one government-issued photo ID, with matching names
+• Two forms of valid, signed identification, at least one government-issued photo ID, with names that match exactly

-• Your admission letter or scheduling confirmation from Credentia/PSI
+• Your admission letter or scheduling confirmation from Credentia

 • Arrive at least 30 minutes early; late arrivals may forfeit the fee and the appointment